chanzuckerberg/single-cell-curation/schema/drafts/experimental_species_schema.md

   * Updated `tissue_type` to require `"tissue"` for *Danio rerio* and *Drosophila melanogaster*
 * var and raw.var (Gene Metadata)
   * Updated `feature_reference` to support *Danio rerio* and *Drosophila melanogaster*

-then all observations MUST contain the same value